 Lisa says, Y Garn is her favourite UK hike because it’s quieter, there are many different routes to the summit and amazing history attached to the valley.
 It has everything from the views to one of the best wild camping spots where you can unzip your tent and experience one of the best sunrises ever.

-Lisa is also trainee Mountain Leader with her assessment at the end of the year.
-The ultimate dream is to encourage and equip more people with skills and confidence to enjoy the outdoors.
+Lisa is also a trainee Mountain Leader with her assessment at the end of the year.
+The ultimate dream is to encourage and equip more people with the skills and confidence to enjoy the outdoors.

 Ryan’s favourite UK hike – North face of Tryfan, on to Bristly Ridge and the Glyders in Snowdonia

 Ryan is known as a ‘weekend adventurer’ He loves the outdoors and has a goal to summit all the mountains of England and Wales starting January 2018, no time limit but more a motivator to visit new places.
-This year Ryan has met up with 35 like-minded, albeit strangers through Instagram and has made some great friends.
+This year Ryan has met up with 35 like-minded, albeit strangers through Instagram hiking trips and has made some great friends.
 (Check out @Adventurer.Nic above for more details!)

 This month Ryan took on the seriously challenging Welsh 3000s (I know because I attempted it with him!)
 Next month he plans to take on the Jurassic Coast and in October, Ryan is hiking Kilimanjaro in Tanzania.